marticztn/IUACR-Release/README.md

 1. ✔️ View holds
 2. ✔️ View enrollment appointment info
 3. ✔️ Download your class schedule as a PNG file
+4. ⚠️ Send your class schedule directly to your IU email account
-4. ⚠️ Class conflicts recognition
+5. ⚠️ Class conflicts recognition
-5. ⚠️ Auto enroll for your classes
+6. ⚠️ Auto enroll for your classes